 Meet Grav, the CMS built with the purpose of being lightweight, flexible – and without a traditional database.
 Yet it still has an optional administration panel with a graphical interface, user management and the same features expected of a CMS.

 While Grav doesn't have a traditional database running on MySQL or similar, it does have a type of database which is stored in folders and plain text files.
 These files store content with the Markdown syntax with configuration stored in YAML.
+If you have content to store, try these cloud storage options.

 As with learning any new system, Grav can take a bit of effort in order to get started, and the documentation, though improving, leaves some questions unanswered, leaving you to dig through pre-made "skeletons".
 This tutorial will help you install Grav and add pages using the default quark theme.